ProductOverviewAI ScreeningUse CasesRestaurantsBlog Contact Book A Demo →

 How we approach this differently at Lighthouse

+We built Lighthouse specifically to avoid this mess.
+No black boxes.
+No mystery scoring.
 Every candidate is evaluated using fully transparent, structured criteria that you define.
+That means:

 • Every score is tied to a clear, explainable factor